nemesisqp/node-adblock-proxy/README.md

 NodeJS AdBlock Proxy
 ====================

+NodeJS Proxy for blocking adverts on the interwebz (with support for Adblock Plus filter lists and /etc/hosts files).
-Using NodeJS and a hosts file to block ad networks and making the interwebz even moar awesome!
+This project aims to make the interwebz even moar awesome!

 # Why using a NodeJS based AdBlock Proxy?